 All admissions into PSH must come through Coordinated Entry and be accompanied by the CoC's Verification of Chronic Homelessness Documentation Checklist and Summary (addendum a).
-Prince George's County CoC has adopted the provisions and requirements set out in the HUD Notice CPD-14-012 for the Prioritizing Person's Experiencing Chronic Homeless and Other

-Vulnerable Homeless Persons in Permanent Supportive as the baseline written standards for operations of Permanent Supportive Housing Programs within the CoC.
+Because many of the CoC's PSH units are shared 2- or 3-bedroom apartments, Access Point case managers should work to identify other chronically homeless individuals with whom a person may be compatible.
+Prince George's County CoC has adopted the provisions and requirements set out in the HUD Notice CPD-14-012 for the Prioritizing Person's Experiencing Chronic Homeless and Other Vulnerable Homeless Persons in Permanent Supportive as the baseline written standards for operations of Permanent Supportive Housing Programs within the CoC.